S-ayanide/cube.js/docs/content/Caching/Using-Pre-Aggregations.md

 When using **external** pre-aggregations, Cube.js will store pre-aggregations inside its own purpose-built storage layer: Cube Store.

+Cube Store is writen in Rust and utilizes a set of technologies like RocksDB, Apache Parquet, and Arrow that have proven effectiveness in solving data access problems.

+Cube Store is [fully open-sourced](https://github.com/cube-js/cube.js/tree/master/rust#cube-store) and released under the Apache 2.0 license.

 Alternatively, you can store external pre-aggregations in a different database, such MySQL or Postgres.
 In order to make this work, you should set the [`externalDriverFactory`][ref-config-extdriverfactory] and